Mohammed-Khamis99/AWS-Projects/README.md

 Setting Up API Gateway
 To create a public endpoint for our Lambda function, we'll use the API Gateway service:
-•	Navigate to the API Gateway service and create a new "REST API."
+•	Navigate to the API Gateway service and create a new "REST API.".

 ![image](https://github.com/user-attachments/assets/1b67841a-1b5c-4620-b207-3398e0176462)

 •	Under "Resources," select the forward slash (/) and click "Create Method."